 When you become pregnant, we want you to have a healthy pregnancy and a healthy baby.
-We have special programs that can help you throughout your pregnancy and after your baby's birth, and even can provide incentives for you to attend your appointments.
-If you find out that you are pregnant, please give us a call so we can tell you more about what we can offer and how we can work with you to have the best outcomes for your pregnancy.
-Please call Member Services at the numbers below.
-Maternity care includes identification of pregnancy prenatal care, labor and delivery services, and postpartum care and services to include immediate post-partum long-acting reversible contraceptives.
-It is important that you make and keep appointments with your doctor during your pregnancy.
-An Arizona Complete Health-Complete Care Plan Maternal Child Health (MCH) Coordinator will provide support during and after your pregnancy.
+We have special programs that can help you throughout your pregnancy and after your baby's birth.
+If you find out that you are pregnant, please call us so that we can tell you more about what we offer and how we can work with you to have the best outcomes for your pregnancy.
+Please call Member Services at 1-888-788-4408, TTY/TDD: 711.

+Maternity care includes identification of pregnancy, prenatal care, labor and delivery services, and postpartum care and services to include immediate post-partum long-acting reversible contraceptives.
+It is important that you make and keep appointments with your provider during your pregnancy.
+An Arizona Complete Health-Complete Care Plan Maternal Child Health (MCH) Coordinator will support you during and after your pregnancy.
 If you need help finding a provider to take care of you during your pregnancy and delivery, call Member Services at 1-888-788-4408, TTY/TDD: 711.